See where your delivery slows down

 You can move responsibilities on paper, but if dependencies stay the same, coordination overhead will keep slowing delivery.

 Some parts of the system may be ready for more ownership.
-Others may still depend too heavily on shared specialists or repeated handoffs.
+Others may still depend too heavily on critical skills or repeated handoffs.

 You need to separate symptoms from the underlying structural pattern.